 The interview that you are most likely to face is a structured interview with a traditional format.
 It usually consists of three phases.
 The introductory phase covers the greeting, small talk, and an overview of which areas will be discussed during the interview.
 The middle phase is a question-and-answer period.
 The interviewer asks most of the questions, but you are given an opportunity to ask questions as well.
 The closing phase gives you an opportunity to ask any final questions you might have, cover any important points that haven’t been discussed, and get information about the next step in the process.

-Also, explore and apply for all job vacancies in the government and private sectors to improve you chance of employment.
+Also, explore and apply for all job vacancies in the federal government civil service system to improve you chance of employment.

 In a structured interview, the interviewer explores certain predetermined areas using questions which have been written in advance.
 The interviewer has a written description of the experience, skills and personality traits of an “ideal” candidate.
 Your experience and skills are compared to specific job tasks.
 This type of interview is very common and most traditional interviews are based on this format.

 The Postal Service hires the best qualified candidate for the position with the abilities and talents they need.
-The interview is where they make that final hiring decision and you must be prepared.
+The interview is where they make the final hiring decision; you must be prepared.
 It is up to you to demonstrate at the interview that you are the person they want.
 Most don’t prepare for an interview and that is a mistake.

 Prepare in advance.
 The better prepared you are, the less anxious you will be and the greater your chances for success.